What is Facebook CBO? How Does It Work?

 To dive deeper, Campaign Budget Optimization utilizes Facebook’s algorithm to distribute your budget across ad sets where they are most likely to get conversions for the best price.

 Instead of maintaining a constant spend per each ad set, Facebook will pool the budget into the ad sets that are most likely to get results on any given day.

 Why is CBO such a big deal?
 Why do Ads Managers need to master this tactic sooner rather than later?

-While this may seem like a minor change at face value, advertisers will have to implement completely new strategies in order to see continued success with Facebook Ads.
-For more on this, you’ll also want to build a bulletproof Facebook retargeting funnel as well.
+While this may seem like a minor change at face value, using Facebook CBO requires new tactics as well as new strategies in order to be profitable.
+For more on this, you’ll also want to build a bulletproof Facebook retargeting funnel.

 So where do you start?